jambonz/next-static-site/docs/webhooks/dial.md

 ```
 As the example above illustrates, when you execute the dial command you are making one or more outbound call attempts in an effort to create one new call, which is bridged to a parent call.
 The `target` property specifies an array of call destinations that will be attempted simultaneously.

-If multiple endpoints are specified in the `target` array, all targets are outdialed at the same time (e.g., "simring", or "blast outdial" as some folks call it) and the call will be connected to the first endpoint that answers the call (and, optionally, completes a call screening application as specified in the `url` property).
+If multiple endpoints are specified in the `target` array, all targets are outdialed at the same time (e.g., "simring", or "blast outdial" as some folks call it) and the call will be connected to the first endpoint that answers the call (or, optionally, the first call that completes a call screening application as specified in the `confirmHook` property).

-There are several types of endpoints:
+There are several types of endpoints that you can dial:

-* a telephone phone number that can be reached via your Carrier,
+* a telephone phone number -- this call attempt will be sent out through your configured Carrier,
-* a webrtc or sip client that has registered directly with your application,
+* a webrtc or sip client that has registered directly with your subdomain,
 * a sip endpoint, identified by a sip uri (and possibly authentication parameters), or
 * Microsoft Teams user